JvanKatwijk/qt-dab/README.md

 ![6.9](/res/read_me/Qt_DAB-6.9.6.png)

-The *main widget* (see picture) of Qt-DAB (always visible), contains selectors for controlling the visibility of other widgets.
+The **main window** (see picture) of Qt-DAB (always visible), contains selectors for controlling the visibility of other windows.
 The window shows - left half - a list of services (either from the currently selected channel or from **favourites**).
 Selecting a service is just by clicking on the name.
-The right half of the widget shows the dynamic label, and the slides - if transmitted as part of the service - or a series of default slides.
+The right half of the window shows the dynamic label, and the slides - if transmitted as part of the service - or a series of default slides.

   * touching the **ensemble name** (NPO (8001) in the picture seen top left) makes the **content table**, i.e. an overview of the content of the ensemble, visible with the possibility of storing the data in a file in ".csv" format.
 If the content table is visible.
 Touching the ensemble name again will hide it;